smart-data-lake/smart-data-lake/README.md

 ## Run Polynote and Metastore with docker-compose (part-2)

-In part-2 you learn about Notebooks and Metastore to work with the sample data.
+In part-2 you learn about Notebooks and Metastore to work with the data of this tutorial.
 You can start these services in a docker environment with docker-compose.
 To update the project with these services `unzip part-2.additional-files.zip` in the projects root folder.